awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-StatsD.md

    This YAML file has a JSON configuration blob embedded\.

 1. Edit the JSON configuration blob\.
-Be sure that the JSON blob remains in valid JSON format when you are done\.
+Be sure that the JSON blob remains in valid JSON format when you're done\.

    1. You can edit the StatsD items in the `statsd` section\.
 For more information, see [Retrieve Custom Metrics with StatsD ](CloudWatch-Agent-custom-metrics-statsd.md)\.